ejlchappin/MidiSetlistController/README.md

 Specifying inverse commands makes it possible to move up the setlist within particular presets, by reversing the incremental changes that were done.
 For instance going up to re-enable patch 1, that was disabled when going down.
 This makes navigation easier and more fail-safe.

 ## Finding your midi codes
 The midi code can be found quite easily in the application.
-Press I to enable the midi receiver printing it's output to the screen.
+Press CTRL-M to enable the midi receiver printing it's output to the screen.
 If you now play notes/send midi messages you want with your device, you will see the result.
 Copy the correct system exclusive message over, and translate the Hex code to a 7bit decimal version in this webpage http://mididesigner.com/help/midi-byte-calculator/ (enter the code under Bytes to values, and find the right code in the individually listed decimal numbers under Result).

 ## Making or modyfing a setlist
 A setlist starts with a name on the first line for your own reference (see also the example below).
 Afterwards, each line has the same format, seperated with commas: Songname,Measure,Preset,Incremental changes